-If it is not the first time that you’ve come across my blog, I am sure you are already familiar with Sizzla.
-For those who might be hearing of him for the first time, let’s say he’s one of the most influential Reggae artists of his generation.
+Sizzla is one of the most prolific Reggae artists of his generation.
 He started recording music during the early 90’s and has released over 40 albums ever since.

 « 876 », which was released a few months ago, is the latest studio album he’s released to date.
-I first thought it was due to be released last year, so I’ve been waiting for it for quite a while, so I expected this album to be excellent or at least as great as « Born a King », released in 2014.
-Unfortunately, it is not as great as « Born A King » but it is not so bad either.
+I first thought it was due to be released last year, so I’ve been waiting for it for quite a while, so I expected this album to be excellent or at least as great as « Born a King », or « Radical », released in 2014.
+Unfortunately, it is not, but it is not so bad either.

 In his latest album « 876 », Sizzla covers various topics from love to the legalization of mari juana, including universal love, achievement in life and education.
 Sizzla is a great lyricist and no one could possibly deny that.
 But let’s be honest, when it comes to love songs, Sizzla is not really the crooner-type of Reggae artist that delivers smooth Lovers Rock tracks like Beres Hammond or Sanchez.